wp-plugins/just-custom-fields/readme.txt

 2. The edit post page meta box with fields created on settings page

 == Changelog ==
+* Next release plans
+	* PHP-Code generators to use in templates when editing custom fields
+	* Shortcodes for WP editor
+* Version 1.3
+	* New: Added 2 template functions to print images from Upload Media field
+	* New: Select box have "Select One" option (for empty values)
+	* Updated .pot files (for guys who want to create their own translations)
+	* Updated Russian translations
+	* New: Added Belarusian translations (Thanks to Alexander Ovsov (http://webhostinggeeks.com/science/)
+	* Bug fix: Textarea field compatibility with Wordpress 3.3 (thanks Jam for bug reported)
+	* Bug fix: Sometimes fieldsets works buggly with Cyrillic-only names
 * Version 1.2.1:
 	* Bug fix: Border radius for forms for Chrome and Safari
 * Version 1.2: